Localization problems of Quillen: Derived Equivalences

 The following is the summary of the equivalences that we have established.

 \bT {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
-Use other notations, as in (\ref{nota}), (\ref{setUP}).
-So, $X\subseteq Y:=\proj{S}$ is open.
-Let $Z\subseteq X$ be a closed subset and $grade(Z, X)=k$.
+Use other notations, as in (\ref{nota}, \ref{setUP}).
+So, $X\subseteq Y:=\proj{S}$ is open, for some $Y$.
+Let $Z\subseteq X$ be a closed complete intersection subset, as in (\ref{CIsetUp}).
 Then we have the following equivalences of Derived categories:

 All the functor $\alpha$, $\beta$ and $\eta$ are defined naturally.
 The inverse of $\eta$ is given by double complex trick.
 For future reference (\ref{d079verEqui4p6}), we note that there is a natural equivalence